 - 3 spring onions, thinly sliced

 - 250 g (~ 9 oz) cherry tomatoes, halved (~ 1 1/2 cups when halved)

 - 150 g cheddar cheese, grated (~ 1 1/2 cups when grated)

 - 100 g (~ 2/3 cup) plain flour

 - 4 eggs

 - Black pepper

-- Leave to cool for 5 minutes before serving, and enjoy hot or cold.
+Leave the clafoutis to stand for 5 minutes before serving.

 Note: Nutritional information is approximate, and will depend on exactly what ingredients you choose.
 Information above is for 1/4 of the recipe.